 The new School Turnaround AmeriCorps is an exciting initiative that will provide resources to serve disadvantaged students in underperforming schools across the nation.
 Today, April 2, 2013, is the deadline for applicants that wish to participate to submit a Notice of Intent to Apply for the grant program.

 Community leader and labor activist Cesar Chavez once said that, “If you really want to make a friend, go to someone's house and eat with him ...
 The people who give you their food give you their heart."

 As he led the charge on behalf of farmworkers, in a simplified way, the food grown and harvested in our nation's fields and farms was at the root of his work.

 The Service News Digest is a regular feature on the Serve.gov blog.
 In this series, we showcase articles that feature national service and Corporation for National and Community Service programs.
 Take a look at some of the great stories that had people talking recently.

-AmeriCorps engages more than 75,000 men and women in intensive service each year at more than 15,000 locations including nonprofits, schools, public agencies, and community and faith-based groups across the country.
+AmeriCorps engages more than 75,000 men and women in intensive service each year at thousands of locations across the country including nonprofits, schools, public agencies, and community and faith-based groups.